 You work across photography, exploration, and environmental science.
 When you think about all of it together, what’s the thread that connects it?

-The work bridges science, exploration, and communication.
-The science, for me, is often about mapping.
-Maps let us understand systems — not just roads on a screen, but the patterns of an environment.
-That might be an ocean, a glacier, a cave.
-You collect data, but data without communication it doesn’t do much.
-People need to care, and the information has to be useful to as many people as possible.
+My work bridges science, exploration, and communication.
+The science, for me, is often about mapping, and therefore maps are a great starting point.
+Maps let us understand systems, not just basic maps like roads on your mobile screen, but the patterns of an environment.
+That environment may be an ocean, a glacier, a flooded cave, and the maps overlays can be topographical, temperature, habitats or other data.
+So, we collect data, but data without communication it doesn’t do much for the environment.
+To achieve environmental protection, people need to care, and the information must be useful and relatable to as many people as possible.

-Awareness alone isn’t enough.
-We know a lot about climate change, but action often lags.
-So I try to build a local component into projects by work with communities and support solutions they can carry forward.
+But then awareness alone isn’t enough, we need to get to the action part.
+For example, we know a lot about climate change, but action lags.
+So in my projects I try to build an actionable part, often that will be local component where we work with local communities and support solutions they can carry forward.
 When you work at the frontier of knowledge, most people have never heard of the issue.
-Clear communication can put it on the map.
+Clear communication can put it on the map and that can help the communities of the frontline of the climate crisis.

 What first pulled you toward those frontiers — the glaciers, caves, and all those places most people would rather avoid?

 Curiosity.
-There used to be white spots on paper maps — places we didn’t know.
-We still have those in a scientific sense.
-The surface is photographed from space, but there’s so much we don’t understand.
-If I see a gap, I want to stick my head in it.
+I am drawn to the unknown.
+There used to be white spots on paper maps – places we didn’t know.
+Earth’s surface mapped in great details, but there’s so much we don’t understand and we still have blank spots in a scientific sense.
+But in the most basic sense, If I see a gap or a crack, I want to stick my head in it.
 I like going where there’s little data, then coming back with something useful.

 How do you prepare for something when you don’t know what you’ll find?

-You prepare for the worst and hope for the best.
+There is a staring point, a hypnosis or questions I am trying to answer, in terms of preparation.
+Then I prepare for the worst and hope for the best.
 That sounds simple, but the mindset matters.
 I’m actually risk-averse.
 People hear that and think it doesn’t fit with cave diving or climbing, but I have no interest in unnecessary risk.
 You map the hazards, you build redundancy into life-supporting equipment, and you accept that there are known unknowns — and unknown unknowns.
 Nature makes you feel small.
 That humility keeps you careful.
+It is a good way to be kept on your toes.

 Does that sense of humility guide the way you move through nature?

-Definitely.
-Purpose begins with a question or a hypothesis, but once you’re out there, you have to open your senses.
+Definitely, it is nice to be in the elements and know the weather will do what nature decides.
+And when there, you have to open your senses.
 Look 360 degrees.
-Be alert, but allow yourself small detours — those moments of distraction can lead to new knowledge.
+Be alert but allow yourself small detours — those moments of distraction can lead to new knowledge.
 You stay focused on the mission, but you leave room for surprise.

 When you’re out in those conditions, how much does your gear factor into your mindset?

 It’s the difference between getting the work done and going home early.
 Often it’s the difference between being safe and getting into trouble.
 Space and weight are limited, so every item has to earn its place.
-The balance is to keep weather out while letting heat and moisture escape, because once you’re wet in the cold, you get cold fast.
+Obviously there are instruments, but for the gear my main priority is to keep weather out while letting heat and moisture escape, because once you’re wet in the cold, you get cold fast.

-Wool is underrated.
+As a fabric wool is underrated.
 It dries quickly and feels good next to the skin.
 If I can only bring a few items, I take wool layers and a proper shell.
 Head to toe, GORE-TEX matters: boots, trousers, gloves, jacket.
-It keeps rain and snow out and lets moisture move away from the body so you don’t get wet from the inside
+It keeps rain and snow out and lets moisture move away from the body so you don’t get wet from the inside.

 If you had to strip it down to the absolute essentials — what’s non-negotiable?

 Navigation and what I wear.
-Navigation is simple: GPS with an analogue compass as backup.
+Navigation is simple: GPS with an analogue compass and a printed map as backup.
 For clothing, a waterproof, breathable shell for legs and torso, and gloves that stay dry.
 Keep the weather out, keep moving, stay warm.

 You’ve spent so much of your life outside — what does it feel like when you’re completely present in a place?

 Time becomes abstract.
-In caves I call it cave time.
-The sensory input is so rich that minutes bend.
+The sensory input is so rich that minutes and hours can bend.
+Nature if full of fractals and other patters and those nerdy shapes are wonderful.
 Outside, you notice shapes and light and you get lost in them.
-Sometimes only my stomach tells me the day has passed.
+Sometimes only my stomach tells me time has passed.

 When you step back from all of it, what’s the biggest lesson nature has given you?